Mr. Brainwash

 Mr. Brainwash (born Thierry Guetta, 1966) is a French-born artist renowned for his vibrant and eclectic approach to contemporary art.
 Emerging from the streets of Los Angeles, Mr. Brainwash gained prominence in the art world through his unique blend of pop art, graffiti, and multimedia techniques.

-Mr. Brainwash first gained widespread attention through the 2010 documentary "Exit Through the Gift Shop," directed by the elusive street artist Banksy.
-The film chronicles Guetta's transformation from a passionate documentarian of street art to an artist in his own right, ultimately leading to his emergence as Mr. Brainwash.
+His work often features iconic imagery from popular culture, reimagined with a bold and whimsical twist.
+Mr. Brainwash first gained widespread attention through the 2010 documentary “Exit Through the Gift Shop,” directed by the elusive street artist Banksy.